ENSL-Modding/CompMod/docs/index.md

 * Shifted more Lerk HP to Armour.
 Now: 180/30 from 190/20
 * Added Roost
     * Allows the Lerk to heal passively for 5 HP/s when perched.
     * Costs 10 tres and takes 30 seconds to research at Biomass 2.
+(Is unlocked automatically at Biomass 2 at the moment for testing purposes)
 * Stomp
     * Research cost changed to 35 from 25
     * Research time changed to 90 from 60